Short-term foster care - foster parent with looked after children

 Short-term fostering pay

-The work you do is so important, so it’s only right our short-term foster care pay reflects that.
+You'll receive a generous fostering allowance to recognise your professionalism and commitment to transforming children’s lives.
+The work you do is vitally important, so it’s only right that our foster care pay reflects that.

-Fostering allowance
+Fostering allowances

 What support do short-term foster parents get?

-What’s the difference between long-term and short-term fostering?
+What’s the difference between long term and short term fostering?

 Other types of foster care